-Over the past few years, I have worked with Eve-Lyn Hinckley (University of Colorado) to characterize and quantify effects of agricultural application of sulfur on ecosystems, contrasting these with the well-established effects of atmospheric sulfur deposition (i.e., acid rain).
-We found that with decreases in atmospheric sulfur deposition, fertilizer sulfur application rates have increased to make up this reduction.
+I have expanded my research on acid deposition to contrast with effects of agricultural amendments of sulfur.
+Over the past few years, I have worked with Eve-Lyn Hinckley (University of Colorado) to characterize and quantify inputs and effects of agricultural application of sulfur on ecosystems, contrasting these with the well-established effects of atmospheric sulfur deposition (i.e., acid rain).
+We found in the Midwestern region of the U.S. fertilizer sulfur application rates for corn and soy have increased in recent decades to make up for decreases in atmospheric sulfur deposition (Hinckley and Driscoll in review).
 The sulfur addition rate for agricultural applications is more intense at the local scale but the areal extent is smaller than for atmospheric sulfur deposition.
-However, over the coterminous U.S. the total application of agricultural sulfur amendments is comparable to that experienced from atmospheric deposition.
-This analysis was recently submitted for publication in the journal Nature Geoscience (Hinckley et al, in review).
-We are planning a research project to examine the roles of climate, hydrology, and other element cycles in modifying sulfur processes and flows within and down gradient of agricultural source areas.
+This work will continue as we examine the roles of climate, hydrology, fertilizer application rates and other element cycles in modifying sulfur processes and flows within and down gradient of agricultural source areas.

-Shao, S., C. T. Driscoll, T. Sullivan, D. A. Burns, B. Baldigo, G. Lawrence and T. McDonnell.
-2020.The response of stream ecosystems in the Adirondack region of New York to historical and future changes in atmospheric deposition of sulfur and nitrogen.
-Science of Total Environment.
-716:137113 doi:10.1016/j.scitotenv.2020.137113.
+Shao, S., D. A. Burns, H. Shen, Y. Chen, A. G. Russell and C. T. Driscoll.
+2021.The response of streams in the Adirondack region of New York to projected changes in sulfur and nitrogen deposition under climate change.
+Science of the Total Environment, 800:149626. doi:10.1016/j.scitotenv.2021.149626